 Does the child seem to have a lot of gas?

-The doctor or nurse will check the infant's growth and development.
+The provider will check the infant's growth and development.
 Antibiotics may be prescribed if the baby has a bacterial infection.